 August 1st 1950.
 All short stories must be clearly marked

-"contest", they must be typed (double space) and must be in
+"contest", they must be typed (double

 duplicate.
 No short stories will be returned unless accompa-